amlilly/book-list/README.md

 # book-list

-A simple list of books to read
+A list of books to read, currently reading and already read.
+Basically a Goodreads clone.

 Maybe link up to Amazon or Goodreads APIs